pritzvi/autoavail/README.md

 - Make sure you are using a Google account that is whitelisted as a test user in your OAuth consent screen
 - Make sure your client ID, secret, and redirect URI match exactly in Google Cloud Console and your `.env` file
 - If you see CORS or cookie issues, ensure you are using the access token in the Authorization header as described
+- Make sure your OpenAI API account has enough credits

 ---